codexgigassys/codex-backend/README.md

 ![img](doc/34-simple-compare.png?raw=true)

-This will compare two files of your best choice and will provide a way to visualize the similarities and differences of both files.
+This will compare two files of your best choice and will provide a way to visualize the similarities and differences between both files.
 Just select the files you need and drag them to one of the blocks shown.
 You can click on **maximize** to fit the screen and have a better visualization of the results:

 ![img](doc/35-simple-compare2.png?raw=true)